aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 ### Network types

-There are three types of Aptos networks.
-Your node can be configured so that each of these networks can connect to your node using a different port on your node:
+Your node can be configured so that each of these networks can connect using a different port on your node.

+There are three types of Aptos networks:
-1. **The validator network:** A validator node connects to this network.
+1. **Validator network:** A validator node connects to this network.
-2. **The public network:** A public fullnode connects to this network.
+2. **Public network:** A public fullnode connects to this network.
-3. **The validator fullnode network (VFN network):** A validator fullnode connects to this network.
-The VFN network allows the validator fullnode to connect to the specific validator.
+3. **Validator fullnode network:** A validator fullnode (VFN) connects to this network.
+The VFN network allows the validator fullnode to connect to a specific validator.

 You can configure the port settings on your node using the configuration YAML file.
 See the [example configuration YAML here](https://github.com/aptos-labs/aptos-core/blob/4ce85456853c7b19b0a751fb645abd2971cc4c0c/docker/compose/aptos-node/fullnode.yaml#L10-L9).
 With this configuration YAML on your node, the public network connects to your node on port 6182 and the VFN network on 6181.
 Because these port settings are configurable, we don't explicitly say port X is for network Y.